tekknolagi/isdt/assignments/01-cli-investigative.md

 5. How can you make `cat` number each line in a file?
 (Answer this question without referencing the internet, please!)
 6. Files inside the special filesystem `/dev/` are used to communicate with the Linux kernel.
-Choose a file that looks interesting inside `/dev/` and tell us what it's for.
+Choose a file that looks interesting inside `/dev/` (but not one that we have already talked about in class already) and tell us what it's for.
 You are free to use Google or any other internet or printed resource, but cite your source.
 7. `/etc/` is a standard directory on Linux that contains system configuration files.
 Although file extensions (like `.txt` and `.jpg`) have no intrinsic meaning on Linux, many configuration files in `/etc/` have them anyway.